namishh/crystal/.github/README.md

 > I am still very very new to nix and sometimes can also commit broken code!
 At best only use them as a reference for something you cannot find elsewhere!

 ## Features of config
-+ Awesome as the windows manager
++ Awesome as the window manager
 + zsh as the shell with starship prompt
-+ Multiple Themes
++ 4 Themes - Pop, Serenity, Catppuccin, Everforest
++ Dynamic themeing
-+ Pulseaudio for audio (will change to pipewire)
++ Pulseaudio for audio (will change to pipewire, i am just too lazy for now)
++ Ncmpcpp and Mpd for playing music
++ Picom as the compositor
++ Cool neovim config (installs with home-manager activation)
 + st as the terminal

+#### Features Of the Awesome Config
++ Desktop Icons completely implemented in awesome
++ And a dock completely in awesome too
++ Cool Titlebars
++ Modern Top Panel
++ Two Section Dashboard
++ Control Panel with Theme Switcher
++ Wallpaper Switcher
++ Better right click menu with icons
++ Calendar and Weather Widget
++ i3lock-color like lockscreen with profile picture
++ Minimal no-nonsense exit screen
++ Application Launcher
++ Good Looking notifications
++ Mouse friendly custom ncmpcpp ui
++ Video Recorder and Screenshotter

 ## Nix
 The "Textbook" Definition - A Linux distribution based on the Nix package manager and guided by Nix's core principles.